MohamamdAzam/E-commerce/README.md

 # E-commerce
-ng a Basic E-commerce Website for Displaying Products.
+Creating a Basic E-commerce Website for Displaying Products.
 Django is a powerful framework based on python. ...
 This project includes storing products in the database and show them on the website